sagemath/sage-archive-2023-02-01/src/doc/en/developer/producing_spkgs.rst

 install``).
 In this way, you would not overwrite a working older version with a non-working newer version of the spkg.

+When copying documentation to ``$SAGE_ROOT/local/share/doc/PACKAGE_NAME``, it may be necessary to check that only the actual documentation files intended for the user are copied.
+For example, if the documentation is built from ``.tex`` files, you may just need to copy the resulting pdf files, rather than copying the entire doc directory.
+When generating documentation using Sphinx, copying the ``build/html`` directory generally will copy just the actual output intended for the user.

 The file SPKG.txt
 -----------------